sthenic/technogram/src/lib.typ

   }

-  /* Update the colors scheme of a few select admonitions. */ /* TODO: For some reason we can't do this before the titlepage or the layout breaks. */ let admonition-color = (header: color.primary, content: color.secondary) note-color.update(admonition-color) tip-color.update(admonition-color)
+  /* Update the colors scheme of a few select admonitions. */ /* TODO: For some reason we can't do this before the title page or the layout breaks. */ let admonition-color = (header: color.primary, content: color.secondary) note-color.update(admonition-color) tip-color.update(admonition-color)